 2. Fear of making the wrong choice.

 Another cause of commitment issues is the fear of making a mistake in choosing to be with someone.
-Sometimes people are afraid they’ll regret entering a relationship and then be stuck in the regrettable circumstance.
+Sometimes people are afraid they’ll regret entering a relationship and then be stuck in regrettable circumstances.
 “Commitment implies the need to follow through on what you’ve promised.
 But what if you are not completely sure whether the choice you are about to make is the right one?
 I’ve worked with people who expected themselves to have unambiguous proof that what they are going to get into will work,” she says.
 “They felt that, once they make the choice, there’s no going back.
-Should their choice prove to be a mistake, they will have to accept the irreversibility of it.
+Should their choice prove to be a mistake, they will have to accept its irreversibility.
 In many cases, they would rather choose to restrain from commitment, than to commit and make a mistake.”

 3. Fear of losing freedom or missing out.

 Some also fear giving up too much of themselves, being that commitment involves caring for and considering another.
 “Commitment assumes responsibility for putting some of our personal needs on hold for the purpose of prioritizing the relationship.
 Those people whose interests, work, or other personal preferences do not go well in two, struggle with commitment as it deprives them of freedom of choice to do what they want in the way they want it,” Jovanovic explains.
 “I see this in my clients who are very passionate about their careers, who tend to travel or move a lot (typically living a nomadic life).
 Commitment may sound too constraining and limiting.”